prp-e/NaLLM/README.md

 ### JSON formatting

 Probably this is the easiest part.
 The only part we need to take care about is the correct format of the dataset.
 Otherwise, it's just a matter of prompting.

+Our prompt:

+> Now create a json object from those questions and answers following these rules:
+> create a key called "tag" and its value is the same as our "intent"
+> create a key called "patterns" and its value is an array of questions.
+> create a key called "responses" and its value is an array of answers.
+> create a key called "context_set" and its value is an empty string.